BibliothecaDAO/master-scroll/docs/economics/nexus.md

 By staking your LP tokens you will earn both fees:

-**LP Fees** -> These accrue to your position in the form of Resources and Lords.
+**LP Fees** -> These accrue to your position in the form of resources and $LORDS.
 Impermanent loss is possible while you have positions.
 Be a weary traveller.

 **Nexus $LORDS** -> These are claimable whilst your LP position is staked.